reactive-python/reactpy/docs/source/developing-idom/index.rst

 - Report bugs
 - Participate in general discussions

 Still aren't sure what you have to offer?
-Just
-`ask us <https://github.com/idom-team/idom/discussions>`__ and we'll help you make your first contribution.
+Just :discussion-type:`ask us <question>` and we'll help you make your first contribution.